mech/Notes/HR/jobline.md

 * Should we email CA when they are CV profiled - Eveleen
 * Schedule Interview - What happen if the CA is not in our DB?
 Should we import them even if they don't have SRID with us.

+## Privacy and Security

+* Your JSON data cannot be Google searchable.
+See robot.txt
+*

 ## NRIC